-One of the top concerns students have about Study Abroad is cost.
+One of the top concerns students and families have about global education is cost.
 It is important that students understand how cost works with our programs and research possible funding opportunities.

 Program Cost Sheets: